carolynw25/XYZGator/Sprint4.md

 }
 ```
 ## setMatchScore()
-This function is used to update a user's match score.
+This function is used to update a user's memory game match score.
 It takes a HTTP request and response as input and returns the updated user object as a JSON object in the response body.
 It first sets the content type of the response to JSON, then uses mux.Vars to extract the user ID from the request parameters.
 It queries the database to retrieve the user with the given ID, and parses the new match score from the request body.
 If the new match score is higher than the user's current match score, it updates the user's match score and saves the changes to the database.
 Finally, it encodes the updated user object to JSON using json.NewEncoder and writes it to the response body using w.Write.
 ```go
 func setMatchScore(w http.ResponseWriter, r *http.Request) {
 	w.Header().Set("Content-Type", "application/json")